Parameter Configuration

 });

-// Method 2: JS Object (Supports configuring multiple resources simultaneously)
+// Method 2: JS Object (Supports simultaneous configuration of multiple resources)

 new ZWPlayer({